cert-manager/website/content/en/docs/configuration/acme/dns01/_index.md

 This page contains details on the different options available on the `Issuer` resource's DNS01 challenge solver configuration.

-For more information on configuring ACME issuers and their API format, read the [ACME Issuers](../) documentation.
+For more information on configuring ACME `Issuers` and their API format, read the [ACME Issuers](../) documentation.

-DNS01 provider configuration must be specified on the Issuer resource, similar to the examples in the setting up documentation.
+DNS01 provider configuration must be specified on the `Issuer` resource, similar to the examples in the setting up documentation.

 You can read about how the DNS01 challenge type works on the [Let's Encrypt